Duluth lynchings: Trials

 Two days later, on June 17, Judge William Cant and the grand jury had a difficult time identifying the lead mob members.
-In the end the grand jury issued thirty-seven indictments for the lynching mob.
-Twenty-five were for rioting and twelve for the crime of murder in the first degree.
+In the end the grand jury issued thirty-seven indictments for the lynching mob, twenty-five for rioting and twelve for the crime of murder in the first degree.
 Some men were indicted on both charges.
 Three men: Louis Dondino, Carl Hammerberg, and Gilbert Stephenson were convicted of rioting; none served more than 15 months in prison.
 No one was convicted for the murders of the three black men.

 Prosecution continued against the other black circus workers.
 Despite the lack of significant physical evidence, seven men were indicted for rape.
 The NAACP had protested to the city about the lynchings.
 It hired defense attorneys for the men, and charges were dismissed for five.
 Max Mason and William Miller were tried for rape.
 Miller was acquitted, but Mason was convicted and sentenced to serve seven to thirty years in prison.
 He was a native of Decatur, Georgia, who had been traveling with the circus as a worker.
 He appealed his case without success.
 He was incarcerated at Stillwater State Prison, serving four years, from 1921 to 1925.
 He was released on the condition that he would leave the state.

 Anti-lynching law

 William T. Francis, associate counsel for Max Mason, was an attorney from St. Paul.
 He and his wife Nellie Francis continued to work after the trial on anti-lynching legislation, which the state of Minnesota passed in April 1921.
 The law provided for compensation of "relatives of victims and suspended police officials who failed to protect prisoners from mobs."
-No lynchings have since taken place in the state.
+No lynchings have since been recorded in the state.
 The anti-lynching law was repealed in Minnesota in 1984.
 However, the 1968 Civil Rights Act ensured that hate crimes based on race could be prosecuted at the federal level.
 Minnesota also has a hate crime law which ensures cooperation with the federal government to prosecute those who committed hate crimes defined in the 1968 Civil Rights Act as well.

 Legacy

-Irene Tusken's great nephew, as of 2020, is the chief of the Duluth Police Department.
+Irene Tusken's great nephew, Mike Tusken, served as the chief of the Duluth Police Department from 2016 to 2022.